 Covariate-TPPs have garnered significant attention due to their ability to model the impact of external factors on event sequences.
-To the best of our knowledge, current research either incorporates covariates as a factor in the intensity function [1, 25] or combines them with event sequences through deep neural networks [32, 36].
+To the best of our knowledge, current research either incorporates covariates as a factor in the intensity function [1, 26] or combines them with event sequences through deep neural networks [33, 37].
 These models enabled researchers to analyze and predict event sequences more effectively, taking into account the various factors that influence event occurrences.
 However, treating covariates as a fixed factor in the intensity function explicitly results in reduced flexibility and expressiveness.
-Moreover, existing deep covariate.
+Moreover, existing deep covariate-TPPs lack interpretability concerning the involvement of covariates.
 All these methods are based on the assumption that all covariates have a significant relationship with the events.
 This assumption requires domain expertise and may not always be valid in real-world scenarios.